AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

               If no smoothing is necessary, this value can be set to 1
               Default: 14                                                                                                                                                             |
 | stMode     | The following methods can be chosen:
+              SuperTrendMode.ATR,
+              SuperTrendMode.DualThrust,
+              SuperTrendMode.Adaptive
-              SuperTrendMode.ATR,SuperTrendMode.DualThrust,SuperTrendMode.Adaptive  The Period Parameter will have a huge influence when the DualThrustMode is selected.
+              The Period Parameter will have a huge influence when the DualThrustMode is selected.
 The smaller the period, the tighter the indicator will follow price developments.
               Default: SuperTrendMode.ATR                                                                                                                                             |

 ### Visualization